jvondzerza/solid-typescript/SOLID/1.O/readme.md

 ````

 ## Your mission
-Look at the old.ts file, and you see a bunch of animals in a zoo, all making the sounds.
+Look at the new.ts file, and you see a bunch of animals in a zoo, all making the sounds.
 Now add another animal (you can choose your favorite animal), and make sure it makes a sound.

 Did you notice you needed to alter the Zoo object even when all you did was add a new Animal class?
 Would it not be much better to move the `makeSound` function to each Animal class, so each animal can decide for himself what sound he makes instead of the Zoo class?